Gigaspaces/xap-docs/site/content/xap110adm/ca-apm-introscope-reporter.markdown

 ### Agents
-CA IntroscopeÂ® agents collect and report several types of application and environmental performance metrics.
+CA Introscope agents collect and report several types of application and environmental performance metrics.
 One agent is deployed per process (Java Virtual Machine [JVM] or .NET CLR instance).
 The total number of agents depends on the size of the CA IntroscopeÂ® deployment, for example:
 A small pilot network uses as few as half a dozen agents to monitor a few test applications.
 A large extended enterprise production environment uses hundreds or thousands of agents to monitor applications across the enterprise.

-CA IntroscopeÂ® agents collect performance metrics from several sources:
+CA Introscope agents collect performance metrics from several sources:
 - The various components inside the running application
 - The application server
 - Performance and availability data from the surrounding computing environment.
 - The agents then report these metrics to the Enterprise Manager.

-You can import real-time generic and non-Java data into CA IntroscopeÂ® through modified version of the agent named the Environment Performance Agent (EPA or EPAgent).
+You can import real-time generic and non-Java data into CA Introscope through modified version of the agent named the Environment Performance Agent (EPA or EPAgent).
 EPA uses simple scripts that allow CA IntroscopeÂ® to monitor virtually any type of application subsystem impacting performance.
-For example, using EPA CA IntroscopeÂ® can monitor directory servers, operating systems, messaging middleware, andÂ
+For example, using EPA CA Introscope can monitor directory servers, operating systems, messaging middleware, andÂ

 # XAP Integration

+{{% align center %}}
 ![intro6a.jpg](/attachment_files/ca_apm/xap_ca_apm2.png)
+{{% /align%}}